elves/elvish/website/ref/bundled.md

 <!-- toc -->

-The Elvish binary is bundled with some Elvishscript modules.
+The Elvish binary is also bundled with some modules implemented in Elvish.

 # readline-binding